 The products and services listed above are complementary and enable Advisory Teams to provide a full suite of investment services to their clients.
 Traditionally, revenue in this segment is generated through transaction-based commissions.
 However, changing demographics over the last decade has brought about a change in clients' financial needs and, as a result, demand for managed account products such as separately managed accounts, retirement planning and wealth management services has increased.
-By responding to these needs, Canaccord expects the composition of its Private Client Services' revenue will increasingly reflect a greater proportion of recurring, fee-based revenue.
+By responding to these needs, Canaccord expects the composition of Canaccord Wealth Management's revenue will increasingly reflect a greater proportion of recurring, fee-based revenue.

-As discussed earlier in this document, Canaccord's revenue and income for both Canaccord Adams and Private Client Services is cyclical and experiences considerable variations from quarter-to-quarter and year-to-year due to factors beyond Canaccord's control.
-In fiscal 2009, revenue for Private Client Services did not follow typical historical seasonality trends.
-Though revenue in the first half of the fiscal year is typically less than half of annual revenue, in fiscal 2009, 59.0% of annual revenue was earned in the first half of the fiscal year.
-This was mainly due to significantly weaker markets in the last half of fiscal 2009.
-Our strategy of focusing on, and growing, wealth management services will help to mitigate the seasonality of Private Client Services revenue by increasing the proportion of revenue generated from fee-based products.
+As discussed earlier in this document, Canaccord's revenue and income for both Canaccord Genuity and Canaccord Wealth Management is cyclical and experiences considerable variations from quarter-to-quarter and year-to-year due to factors beyond Canaccord's control.
+Revenue in the first half of the fiscal year is typically less than half of annual revenue, in fiscal 2010, 42.9% of annual revenue was earned in the first half of the fiscal year.

-Assets under administration
+Assets under administration(1)

-As of March 31, 2009, assets under administration (AUA) were \$9.2 billion.
-Following an increase in AUA from \$14.3 billion in fiscal 2006 to \$15.0 billion in fiscal 2007, AUA declined annually by 4.8% in fiscal 2008, and 35.8% in fiscal 2009 to \$9.2 billion.
-The decrease in AUA was a result of lower market values of assets related to the sharp decline of global markets during fiscal 2009.
+As of March 31, 2010, assets under administration (AUA) were \$12.9 billion.
+Following an increase in AUA from \$15.0 billion in fiscal 2007 from \$14.3 billion in fiscal 2006, AUA declined annually by 4.8% in fiscal 2008 and 35.8% in fiscal 2009 to \$9.2 billion.
+In fiscal 2010, AUA increased by 40.7% to \$12.9 million due to recovering economic conditions.

-Assets under administration (C\$ billions)
+Assets under administration (1) (C\$ billions)

 (1) AUA is the market value of client assets administered by Canaccord, for which Canaccord earns commissions or fees.
 This measure includes funds in client accounts, as well as the aggregate market value of long and short security positions.
 Canaccord's method of calculating AUA may differ from approaches used by other companies and therefore may not be comparable.
-Management uses this measure to assess operational performance of the Private Client Services business segment.
+Management uses this measure to assess operational performance of the Canaccord Wealth Management business segment.
 This measure is non-GAAP.